 As a working quarry, the listing as a County Geological Site has no implications for the normal operation of the quarry, subject to standard permissions and conditions under planning and environmental legislation.
+However, the geological heritage is listed in the County Development plan and has associated objectives as listed in Section 2.7.5 of Chapter 2 of the EIAR.
+These objectives should be more clearly addressed in the EIAR and Appendix 2.8.
 It would be desirable to consider retaining representative faces for geological purposes during aftercare and restoration plans instead of straight forward infill to original pre-quarrying topography.